A better way to convert text to a smart object in Photoshop

 Step 3: Convert the layers to a smart object

-Right-click (on a Windows PC) or Control-click (on a Mac) on the type layer and choose Convert to Smart Object, just like we did before.
+Right-click (Win) / Control-click (Mac) on the Type layer and choose Convert to Smart Object.

 Choosing Convert to Smart Object.